IBM/ocean-tensor-package/docs/python/index.md

 ## Streams

-Associated with each storage object and therefore, indirectly, with each tensor is a stream.
+Associated with each storage object and therefore, indirectly, with each tensor, is a stream.

 ```python
 >>> # Create a new stream with a given or default device